iJCLEE/BSOD-Error-0xc000021a-fix-guide-/How to fix BSOD Error "0xc000021a > Boot critical file is corrupt.".md

 - However, after leaving my laptop overnight and waking up in the morning, I faced the BSOD once again.
 - Fortunately, using "7) Disable driver signature enforcement" proved effective in resolving the issue temporarily for me.

-./> Unfortunately, despite the steps taken thus far, I rebooted the system, and regrettably, the file corruptions persist.
+./> Unfortunately, despite the steps taken thus far, the file corruptions persist.

 ./> I will continue to update this guide until I find a complete solution to remove all the corrupted files causing this BSOD.